USEPA/camd-eia-crosswalk/README.md

 > Notice: This is a work in progress.
 EPA's Clean Air Markets Division (CAMD) continues to refine its methodology and quality assurance procedures and will provide information on updates as necessary.

+> Update (v0.3): As of October 2022, CAMD has added manual matches through a unit-by-unit investigation as well as new datasets, as described below.
+CAMD has also fixed an issue with the sequence numbers (a column added to maintain the order of the units in Excel), resulting in changes from v0.2.

 ## Background

 ------------------------------------------------------------------------

 CAMD and EIA provide two of the most comprehensive and commonly used data sets about the electric power sector.
 These two data sets include information on emissions, electricity generation, fuel use, operations, and attributes of power plants across the United States.
 Many researchers and data users find useful information in both data sets.
 However, key differences in the purpose and manner of data collection by these agencies contribute to difficulties in merging the two data sets.
 In providing this crosswalk, which relates key identifiers assigned to power plants and units used by both agencies, CAMD is hoping to make it easier to integrate both data sets.

+> Update (v0.3): In addition, CAMD is providing code to facilitate matching to two other relevant EPA datasets: [Facility Registry Service (FRS)](https://www.epa.gov/frs) identifiers and [National Electric Energy Data System (NEEDS)](https://www.epa.gov/power-sector-modeling/national-electric-energy-data-system-needs-v6) identifiers.
+Some additional information about these two datasets is provided below.

 The crosswalk is available as a spreadsheet (xlsx) and delimited text file (csv) for those who are just looking to integrate the two data sets.
 The R script for producing the crosswalk from the two data sets is also available for those interested in how it was made or adapting it.
 Please see "Contributing to the Crosswalk" for more information on how to improve it.

 ### What facilities are included in each data set?

 Generally speaking, CAMD collects the [Power Sector Emissions Data](https://www.epa.gov/airmarkets/power-sector-emissions-data) from fossil fuel-fired electric generating units (EGUs) over 25 MW in nameplate capacity.
 EIA collects data on all EGUs (including nuclear and renewables) that are located at a plant that is over 1 MW in nameplate capacity and connected to the electricity grid.

+> Update (v0.3): FRS assigns facility identifiers to facilities that submit data to EPA under any program, including EGUs.
+NEEDS combines the list of EGUs from both the Power Sector Emissions Data and EIA datasets, while assigning its own identifiers to those EGUs.

 ### How are these data collected?